09:00 - 09:30 - Registration

 11:30 - 12:30 - Breakout Workshops

-Choose which workshop to join with a collective focus on 'managing material supply chains':
+Choose a workshop to join with a collective focus on 'managing material supply chains':

-This session will be run by Jane Hall, Green Edge Applications Ltd and Emma Hallett, WRAP.
+This session will be led by Jane Hall, Green Edge Applications Ltd and Emma Hallett, WRAP.

-This workshop will debate the potential for aggregates as a currently under utilised resource and reuse market opportunity within Wales.
+This workshop will explore the potential for aggregates as a currently under-utilised resource and reuse market opportunity within Wales.
 Join the session to discuss:

 - What we can learn from what's already happening in this space, including examples of reuse and supply chain operations in practice